 Dr. Ko specializes in on- and off-pump coronary artery bypass surgery, thoracic aortic aneurysm repair, valve repair and replacement, atrial fibrillation surgery, minimally invasive techniques and thoracoscopy for lung cancer.

-Robert F. Tranbaugh, MD, Chief of Cardiac Surgery, Beth Israel Medical Center is an expert in myocardial revascularization.
+Robert F. Tranbaugh, MD, Chief of Cardiac Surgery, Mount Sinai Beth Israel is an expert in myocardial revascularization.
 He uses arterial grafting in essentially all patients undergoing coronary bypass surgery, and, in addition, uses multiple arterial grafting in younger patients.
 He is also a skilled valvular surgeon with a vast experience in repair techniques and valve replacements if needed.

 A superb surgeon, Dr. Tranbaugh has consistently achieved outstanding results as measured by the New York State Department of Health Cardiac Surgery Reporting System.
 His risk-adjusted mortality rates have consistently been among the lowest of all surgeons in the metropolitan New York area, and he has been regularly named to the New York Magazine Best Doctors, America's Top Doctors and Super Doctors lists.
 He was recently named by US News and World Report as one of the Top 1% of all cardiac surgeons in the United States.